Battle of Cedar Creek: Army of West Virginia

 Kershaw's Division attacked the trenches of Thoburn's Union 1st Division around 5:00 am.
 Surprise was virtually complete and most of the Army of West Virginia troops were caught unprepared in their camps—many were asleep in their tents.
 The Union 1st Division lost most of its organization as most of its men fled—if they could.
 Its First Brigade, commanded by Lieutenant Colonel Thomas Wildes, kept two of its three regiments organized.
 The partial brigade conducted a fighting withdrawal to the Valley Pike that took over 30 minutes.
 Union Captain Henry A. du Pont, chief of Colonel Crook's artillery, saved nine of his sixteen artillery pieces while he kept them in action as he withdrew toward Middletown.
-Du Pont's efforts and Wildes' two regiments were only thing (other than fog) slowing the initial Confederate thrust by Kershaw's Division.
+Du Pont's efforts and Wildes's two regiments were only thing (other than fog) slowing the initial Confederate thrust by Kershaw's Division.
 The Union 1st Division commander, Colonel Thoburn, was mortally wounded by Confederate cavalry while trying to rally his troops near Middletown.

 Colonel Rutherford B. Hayes, commander of the Union 2nd Division, learned of the attack on Thoburn's division only a few minutes before his own division was attacked by a line of seven brigades from Gordon's column.
-Evan's (Gordon's) Division was on the Confederate left, and Ramseur's Division was on the right.
+Evans's (Gordon's) Division was on the Confederate left, and Ramseur's Division was on the right.
 Hayes had two brigades, and only his First Brigade was in formation to receive Gordon's attackers.
 His Second Brigade, located on his right (southwest), was still in their tents—and then had Thoburn's retreating men racing through their camp.
-Soon, Hayes' division was also retreating.
-Most of Hayes' men retreated toward Belle Grove, while most of Thoburn's men retreated northeast down the pike.
-During the retreat, Hayes' horse was killed and he was briefly knocked unconscious.
+Soon, Hayes's division was also retreating.
+Most of Hayes's men retreated toward Belle Grove, while most of Thoburn's men retreated northeast down the pike.
+During the retreat, Hayes's horse was killed and he was briefly knocked unconscious.
 Although injured and almost captured, he escaped.
 Further north, Union Colonel J. Howard Kitching's Provisional Division of raw recruits fled after showing little resistance.
 On horseback, Kitching was wounded in the foot, but continued trying to rally his men.
 Kitching's 6th New York Heavy Artillery Regiment, coming in from camp near the wagons, supported one of du Pont's batteries.
 Although the Confederate attacking force from Ramseur's Division suffered minimal casualties, Brigade Commander Cullen A. Battle was seriously wounded.
 Crook, Hayes, and Kitching regrouped fragments of the two Union divisions near Belle Grove.